-Early green banks include Connecticut Green Bank (a quasi-public agency, established in 2011), Solar Energy Loan Fund (SELF) in Florida (created in 2010, both as a green bank and nonprofit CDFI), Michigan Saves (a nonprofit, created in 2009), and NYCEEC (established in 2010, originally a component unit of New York City government and now a nonprofit).
-Green banks vary in their focus, by technology, market segment, loan size, borrower geography, or other characteristics.
-There are several jurisdictions that have multiple green banks to support different areas of focus.
-Green banks do not normally maintain separate credit ratings, although green banks constituted as government agencies may have an expressed or implied credit rating equal to that of its state or local government for certain of its financings that benefit from government support.
+Early Green Banks include Connecticut Green Bank (a quasi-public agency, established in 2011), Solar Energy Loan Fund (SELF) in Florida (created in 2010, both as a Green Bank and nonprofit CDFI), Michigan Saves (a nonprofit, created in 2009), and NYCEEC (established in 2010, originally a component unit of New York City government and now a nonprofit).
+Green Banks vary in their focus, by technology, market segment, loan size, borrower geography, or other characteristics.
+There are several jurisdictions that have multiple Green Banks to support different areas of focus.
+Green Banks do not normally maintain separate credit ratings, although Green Banks constituted as government agencies may have an expressed or implied credit rating equal to that of their state or local government for certain of their financings that benefit from government support.

-By definition and design, green banks specialize in GHG reduction technologies and financial structures.
-A relatively new industry, the number, size, and capacity of green banks are growing.
-Some green banks, including the early green banks mentioned above, are mature, sophisticated lenders with deep relationships, strong track records, and robust pipelines.
-Other green banks have been formed recently to serve certain financing markets gaps in a specified geographic region and are at an early stage of development.
-Their specialized market knowledge and focus on green lending-in addition to their ability to mobilize other capital providers-make green banks a critical part of the ecosystem in financing a just and equitable clean energy transition in communities.
+By definition and design, Green Banks specialize in GHG reduction technologies and financial structures.
+A relatively new industry, the number, size, and capacity of Green Banks are growing.
+Some Green Banks, including the early Green Banks mentioned above, are mature, sophisticated lenders with deep relationships, strong track records, and robust pipelines.
+Other Green Banks have been formed recently to serve certain financing markets gaps in a specified geographic region and are at an early stage of development.
+Their specialized market knowledge and focus on green lending-in addition to their ability to mobilize other capital providers-make Green Banks a critical part of the ecosystem in financing a just and equitable clean energy transition in communities.

-As an addendum to this report, there is a chart summarizing mission-driven lender types (including CDFI loan funds, CDFI credit unions, CDFI banks, CDFI venture capital funds, green banks, and quasiand public institutions) and their characteristics.
+See Appendix A for a chart summarizing mission-driven lender types (including CDFI loan funds, CDFI credit unions, CDFI banks, CDFI venture capital funds, Green Banks, and quasi- and public institutions) and their characteristics.